Hanchenli/Hanchenli.github.io/_pages/about.md

   - /about.html
 ---

-I am Hanchen Li, a rising third year at University of Chicago studying Mathematics(Honors) and Computer Science(Honors).
+I am a rising third year undergraduate at University of Chicago studying Mathematics(Honors) and Computer Science(Honors).
 My research interest lies broadly in Computer Networking, Multimedia Systems, and AI systems.
 I have been fortunate to work with Prof. Junchen Jiang at University of Chicago.
 Here is my [cv]()

 ## Publications
 _* indicates equivalent contribution_